When we think of the medical profession, most minds turn to doctors and nurses.

 Many anesthesiologists who choose to work in the private sector will form partnerships with other anesthesiologists.

-This allows them to share their skills with each other, widening their base of experience and increasing their skill level all around.
+It allows them to share their skills, widening their experience base and increasing their skill level.

-These partnerships are valuable for both the anesthesiologists involved and the hospitals that deal with them.
+These partnerships are valuable for anesthesiologists and the hospitals dealing with them.

-Many of the best specialists in the field work in this manner.
+Many of the best anesthesiologists specialize in fieldwork in this manner.

-While an anesthesiologist may not have a direct boss, they have to answer to various medical boards and hospital leadership personnel.
+While an anesthesiologist may not have a direct boss, they must answer to various medical boards and hospital leadership personnel.

-This ensures they are accountable for everything, both good and bad, that occurs during their practice.
+It ensures they are accountable for everything, both good and bad, during their practice.